canonical-web-and-design/tutorials.ubuntu.com/CONTRIBUTING.md

 #### Where should I save the file?

-The build tool allows files to be saved in in a single folder.
+The build tool allows files to be saved in a single folder.
 We have best practices in our repository to maintain consistency.

 Please save new markdown files in a folder inside `./tutorials`, and save images in an `images` subfolder.
 ```